davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ### Picking a Random User

-The basic question behind picking a random user was how to make something happen once, e.g. how to ensure ensure one, and only one random user is picked per day.
+The core question behind picking a random user was how to make something happen once, e.g. how to ensure ensure one, and only one random user is picked per day.
 Here's a way to do that with a write-once variable:

 ```java
 User getUserOfTheDay() {